sjkummer/janus-gateway-js/README.md

 Modern javascript client for [janus gateway](https://janus.conf.meetecho.com/).
 Based on websockets.
 The original client can be found here https://janus.conf.meetecho.com/docs/rest.html.

 ## Example of usage
+This example assumes that a Janus server is running on localhost and WebSocket support is enabled on its default port `8188`
 ```js
 var janus = new Janus.Client('ws://localhost:8188', {
   token: 'token',